jfortner753/synthergy-engine-output/README.md

 From the printing press to the calculator to the computer, each era has created new instruments of thought.
 **Cybernetics**—from Wiener, Ashby, Maturana, Varela, and von Foerster—taught us that intelligence arises from feedback and reflection.

 This platform extends that lineage into **third-order cognition**: a system that not only thinks, but observes and improves how it thinks.
-It makes reasoning itself programmable—transparent, recursive, and alive.
+It makes reasoning itself programmable—transparent, recursive, and self-correcting.

 > **Why It Matters**
 > When reasoning becomes visible, collaboration accelerates.
 Reflexive cognition enables science, policy, and industry to evolve their thinking in real time—building trust through transparency and coherence.